This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Rice vinegar - There are two types: unseasoned and seasoned.
 The seasoned version has added sugar (and carbs) but does add a little sweetness.

-- Carrots – additional ones not in the coleslaw mix are optional.
+- Carrots - Adding additional ones not in the coleslaw mix is optional.
 Cut into matchsticks or thinly slice.

-Dress the final dish up with toppings like:
+Dress the egg roll bowls with toppings like:

 - Chopped green onion